patters-match/z88/z88apps/pdrom/readme.txt

         Utility to display Z-Image format graphics file.
 A sample file, demo.img, is also provided.

-No source is avaliable for this ROM, so the binary bank images (and an emulator version) are provided here.
+Full source is not avaliable for this ROM, so the binary bank images (and an emulator version) are provided here.

-The zhelp+zmacro.bin image is an extraction of the two most useful applications in the ROM, and is used in the Z88 Forever compilation ROM.
-This image file should be located at $C000 in bank 63.
+The zhelp+zmacro.mth image is an extraction of the MTH structures for the two most useful applications in the ROM, and is used in the Z88 Forever compilation ROM.
+This image file should be located at $C000 in bank 63, and is designed for the applications to be loaded at $C000 in bank 62.

+The zhelp+zmacro.asm source file contains reverse-engineered source-code for the Z-Help and Z-Macro applications.
+This file was created with the aid of the dZ80 utility.

+The makeapp scripts build the Z-Help and Z-Macro applications for inclusion in the Z88 Forever compilation ROM.

 Garry Lancaster, 26th October 2011